Bayesian NeRF: Quantifying Uncertainty with Volume Density for Neural Implicit Fields: INTRODUCTION

 Given the importance of considering uncertainty in neural radiance fields, various studies have focused on addressing the variability of color in space. \cite{martin2021nerf} tackled photometric variations to deal with images captured in various environments, while \cite{pan2022activenerf} used data selection strategies for enhanced learning.
 They incorporate an L1 regularization term to mitigate transient density issues.
 However, considering uncertainty in color presents several critical drawbacks.
 Firstly, it fails to address uncertainties in other sensor data such as density, which are essential for a comprehensive understanding of 3D spaces.
 Moreover, predicting pixel variance does not fully capture the uncertainty in the scene's radiance field and can lead to suboptimal results.
 In response to these challenges, \cite{shen2021stochastic, shen2022conditional} suggested employing an additional network to consider the density uncertainty.
 However, the use of an extra network is inefficient for real-time applications and does not guarantee accurate estimations due to the approximation of the probability distribution.

 We introduce a series of methodical approaches that allow us to incorporate density-related uncertainty into the NeRF model without altering its network structure.
 This methodology not only explicitly addresses density uncertainty but also renders the model suitable for real-time applications by leveraging Bayesian techniques to manage and interpret the uncertainties inherent in the data.
-Our approaches improves rendering in unobserved views, as shown in \cref{fig:title_figure}, where training data from limited viewpoints leads to suboptimal performance.
+Our approaches improves rendering in unobserved views, as shown in \cref{fig:title_figure}, where training data from limited viewpoints lead to suboptimal performance.
 Incorporating a Bayesian framework enhances the model's capacity to handle unseen data uncertainties, boosting rendering quality from various angles.
-Furthermore, we confront the limitations imposed by sensors such as Lidar, Thermal Imaging Cameras, and Ultrasonic Sensors, which do not capture color data, rendering traditional methods of uncertainty consideration ineffective.
+Furthermore, we address the limitations of sensors that do not capture color data, such as Lidar and Thermal Imaging Cameras, which make traditional uncertainty methods ineffective.
 By focusing on density as a universal attribute detectable across different sensor types, our method extends the applicability of NeRF models beyond the realm of RGB cameras.
-This integration of uncertainty across various sensing modalities not only broadens the flexibility of NeRF applications but also significantly elevates their performance in real-world scenarios, demonstrating the robustness and adaptability of our enhanced NeRF framework.
+Integrating uncertainty across different sensors broadens NeRF's flexibility and significantly improves performance in real-world scenarios, demonstrating the robustness and adaptability of our enhanced framework.

-\section{Related Work}
+\section{\textbf{Related work}}

-\subsection{Novel-view synthesis and NeRF}
+\subsection{\textbf{Novel-view synthesis and NeRF}}